Understanding Disease as Ailment: Exploring the Meaning of Illness for the Sick Person

 What is the disease?

 We believe that people are sick because of their condition – their cancer, their kidney or heart failure – and this stems from our definition of a sick person as someone who has a disease.
 I would like you to consider another definition of the disease that is more useful and is more related to what it entails be y feel sick.
 Patients are sick when, due to functional impairment, they are unable to pursue their goals and objectives..
-The reaction of doctors to what patients tell them, what their examinations reveal, and all the technical information they discover is aimed at making a diagnosis and make a decision about the treatment.
+The reaction of doctors to what patients tell them, what their examinations reveal, and all the technical information they discover is aimed at making a diagnosis and make a decision regarding the treatment.
 They must remember that the diagnosis it is not something in itself; diagnosis is nothing more than a name that has been assigned to an abstraction.
-This is a very useful abstraction—the name of the disease and what it means—because with that name one can discover many things about the disease that are the result of decades of experience, laboratory research, and all the accumulated wisdom about the disease. said disease.
+This is a very useful abstraction—the name of the disease and what it means—because with that name one can discover many things regarding the disease that are the result of decades of experience, laboratory research, and all the accumulated wisdom regarding the disease. said disease.

 Illness, regardless of whatever name or meaning we assign to it, is “a disorder or abnormality of function”.
 The disease is greater than the condition to which the name of the diagnosis refers and greater than the patient’s experience of disease, since it includes aspects of which neither the patients nor the doctors are aware.
 For example, if a patient’s thinking is affected by illness, or his emotional expression, or his ability to maintain relationships, but neither the patient nor her doctors are aware of it, these aspects would not be included in disease definitions.
 His disease encompasses more than symptoms and the experience of patients.
 There are, then, three “entities” that describe what is happening to the patient: